-Ford, GM Issue Recalls, Thousands Of Vehicles Impacted
+Ford, General Motors Issue Recalls, Thousands Of Vehicles Impacted

 The latest reports concerning auto recalls continue to pile up.